mtxadmin/zabbix/DFS-R/README.md

-Script to monitor DFS-R queues.
+## Script to monitor DFS-R queues.

 The script sends length of replication queues (Microsoft: "DFS-R backlog count") to Zabbix.

+Script detects all DFS-R folders on server, and automatically makes all items on Zabbix server through API.
+You don't have to make them manually.

-Installation:
+## Installation:

 1. Copy files DFS-R_backlog.ps1 and functions_zabbix.ps1 to any folders on DFS-R server (one of)

 2. Run script DFS-R_backlog.ps1 with elevated permissions and check for errors.
     Easiest way for that:
-	Run Powershell ISE "as administrator" (from context menu) Open DFS-R_backlog.ps1
+    - Run Powershell ISE "as administrator" (from context menu)
+    - Open DFS-R_backlog.ps1
-	Edit first line of script with $zabbix_server_url variable.
+    - Edit first line of script with $zabbix_server_url variable.
 Save script.
-	Tailor function Zabbix-GetProxyByHostname for your infrastructure.
+    - Tailor function Zabbix-GetProxyByHostname for your infrastructure and naming conventions.
-	Set $user and $password variables in command line.
+    - Set $user and $password variables in command line.
 They only need in setup run, do not add them to script for security reasons.
-	Run DFS-R_backlog.ps1
+    - Run DFS-R_backlog.ps1
-	Check for errors
+    - Check for errors
-Script will detect all DFS-R folders and add appropriate keys in zabbix (via Zabbix API)
+    - Script will detect all DFS-R folders and add appropriate keys in zabbix (via Zabbix API)

 3. Add script to Windows task scheduler:
 	"Create Task.."

-	In General tab:
+    - In General tab:
 		Name: enter any task name as you wish.
 For instance: "DFS-R backlog monitoring"

 		"When running the task, use the following user account:"